ted-tanner/entries-backend/Readme.md

 *By 11/25*

-* Pass db_thread_pool to db utils instead of trying to obtain db_connections in the handler
 * `OutputX` structs shouldn't be used by db utils, just handlers (i.e. `utils::db::budget::get_budget_by_id` shouldn't be creating an `OutputBudget`).
 Instead, pass fields as params
-* Move `cron` crate into `utils`
-* Use more string slices to avoid extra allocations when creating structs.
-Use lifetimes to accomplish this
 * Security check endpoints: make sure users can't access other users' data

 *By 12/9*

-* User notifications
 * In-app purchases
   - Cancel subscription if user is deleted
 * Email notifications for the following: